 - There’s a crucial difference between empathy and sympathy.
 Empathy is compassion that works to help.
 Sympathy takes on the burden and carries it.
 I am reminded of the question I ask in starting one of my Leadership Workshops.
 How many people can you lead across a raging river on stepping stones?
 How many can you carry across?
 You can lead an unlimited number by showing the way.

 - There’s enough destruction out the windows without spending your social media time perusing all the photos of devastation and mayhem.
 That’s a recipe for depression.
 Find a way to laugh in the midst of chaos.
 Humor is a safety valve that helps relieve stress.
 I have advised several people to take an hour to watch silly clips on YouTube or watch a funny movie.
 It might feel inappropriate but you can’t carry the weight of the world around.
 It will crush you.

 - There’s always hope.
 Even if all you give is a hug and a drink of water, you can dispense hope wherever you go.

-NOTE: As a way to support those working on moving from a setback to a comeback, I have organized a FREE closed Facebook Coaching Group called Win from Within.
+NOTE: As a way to support those working on moving from a setback to a comeback, I offer a FREE closed Facebook Coaching Group called Win from Within.
 This is a private group offering networking and support for businesswomen who are in a position to lead through extreme change.
 Even though there are days we want to hide and eat chocolate.
-I am inspired to offer encouragement and practical resources for recovering from a major setback to those in Panama City and Florida’s Panhandle in the aftermath of Hurricane Michael.
-The group is open to others staging a comeback from whatever circumstances life has thrown them.
-Did I mention it’s free?
-Email Beverly@BeverlySpeaks.com if you would like to be part of this.
+I am inspired to offer encouragement and practical resources for recovering from a major setback.
+Email Beverly@BeverlySpeaks.com if you would like to be part of this or click HERE